Japanese emperor's abdication will leave son facing imposing legacy

 Breaking News Emails

-TOKYO — When Emperor Akihito abdicates Tuesday, he will become the first Japanese monarch to do so in more than two centuries.
+TOKYO — Emperor Akihito abdicated Japan's throne Tuesday, becoming the country's first to do so in more than two centuries.

-Akihito, 85, will step down after more than 30 years on the Chrysanthemum Throne.
+Akihito, 85, visited a shrine to report his retirement to Shinto gods in a morning ritual.

 He is widely revered for bringing the imperial family closer to the people, and has also won respect for his efforts to heal the nation’s post-World War II wounds.
 In a sign of Akihito's popularity, a record crowd packed into the grounds around the Imperial Palace in early January for his final New Year's public appearance.

-This imposing legacy, combined with shifts in the nation’s politics and rising regional tensions, leave Akihito’s eldest son, Crown Prince Naruhito, facing numerous challenges after he assumes the symbolic role May 1, experts say.
+This imposing legacy, combined with shifts in the nation’s politics and rising regional tensions, leave Naruhito facing numerous challenges after he assumes the symbolic role Wednesday, experts say.

 'A revolutionary emperor'